Thailand entry requirements for China passport holders

 Proof of accommodation

-Immigration may ask where you're staying.
-Have a hotel confirmation or a letter from your host with their address and phone number ready.Recommended
+Officers may ask where you're staying on arrival.
+A hotel confirmation email or a letter from your host with their Thai address and phone number works.
+Have it accessible on your phone or printed.Recommended

 Proof of funds